Table of contents

 NYC day trips to Upstate NY

-When New Yorkers or visitors think of “day trip ideas from NYC,” most people automatically think of the “Upstate New York” region, an obvious choice for any of the train lines, bus routes or highways that bring folks northbound from the city itself.
+When New Yorkers or visitors think of “day trip ideas from NYC,” most think of “Upstate New York.
+It’s an obvious choice for any of the northbound train lines, bus routes or highways.

-Upstate New York is an absolutely vast region ranging from Buffalo to the border with Canada and down to the Hudson Valley, so for the sake of the “day trip” ideas, we’ll be sticking to any locations at less than a two-hour drive from Manhattan, Brooklyn and Queens.
+Upstate New York is a vast region that stretches all the way to Canada.
+As for my “day trip” ideas, we’ll be sticking to any locations at less than a two-hour drive from Manhattan, Brooklyn and Queens.

 If you find a flight to Upstate NY for your trip and you plan on sticking around the region, consider the upstate Stewart Airport, which we detail in our guide to how to pick the best NYC airport to fly into.